Focus On Your Customer

 “The people seem to always be on a mission.
 Imagine what it must be like to pursue your ambitions in a country with one billion others trying to do the same thing.
 Collectively, they have created an economic powerhouse and an incredibly dynamic society.
 We should not assume that America will lead the world in the 21st century nor provide the model for emerging nations to follow.
 The Chinese are ascendant.
 They are creating a vibrant middle class, encouraging innovation, and investing in infrastructure.
 What are we doing?”

 The irony that all of this is occurring in a country that completely embraced communism in the past century is not lost on me.
 Who would have thought that a country who’s communistic ideology and political structure would have embraced consumerism so rapidly?
-And, I do not take for granted that I live in a country where I can express my views openly without fear of arrest or incarceration whereas the Chinese cannot.
+And, I do not take for granted that I live in a country where I can express my views openly whereas the Chinese cannot.
 I have not forgotten what they have done to Tibet, which continues to be one of the greatest injustices this planet has seen in my lifetime.
 But, I also see that my views of communism vs capitalism are outdated and need a refresh.

 What strikes me most about my husband’s observations is the importance of exposing ourselves to other cultures and countries so that we don’t embrace such a narrow view of our own lives.
 It’s easy to blow our difficulties and challenges out of proportion when our worlds are so focused on our everyday activities within the small context of our lives.
-As an example, last night I was getting so stressed out about overcooking the salmon, when in contrast, I had just read an article the day before about children starving in Syria.

-Try doing something new this week.
+You may not be able to travel to a foreign country but it’s a useful exercise to try something new this week.
 If you never go to the art museum or attend a performance of classical music, try it out.
 If you spend most of your evenings in front of the TV, try reading instead or drawing for an hour or two.
 Sign up for a foreign language class or go to the library and read about a different country and their history.
 Take your kids to a play or take the team out for an activity.
 Mix it up so you can broaden your outlook.
 And, if you’ve never been out of this country, go.
 Canada and Mexico are not far and even they will show you that there are lots of ways to live.

 As Mark Twain so eloquently said, “Travel is fatal to prejudice, bigotry and narrow-mindedness and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”